 This trend of alternative social media platforms catering to the free speech crowd is nothing new.
 Gab was created as a response to Twitter, WrongThink as a response to Facebook, Bitchute as a response to YouTube and so on.
 Jeremy Blackburn, a professor at the University of Alabama at Birmingham, who researches alternative media platforms like the site or Gab, said the creation of sites like this make him uncomfortable.

-"Sites like this and sites like Gab are kind of why I'm not entirely comfortable with the whole deplatforming thing,” said Blackburn. “[For Gab], it got them off of Twitter and that's great but now they're just going to create their own thing.
+"What it comes down to, with sites like this and sites like Gab, it kinda is why I'm not entirely comfortable with the whole deplatforming thing,” said Blackburn. “[For Gab] it got them off of Twitter and that's great but now they're just going to create their own thing.
 It's good because they don't bug everyone on Twitter but it's bad because we don't really know what the hell they're doing over there."

-The site certainly lives up to it’s dedication to so-called free speech and hosts at least one sort of known name in the Canadian extreme-right, Kevin Goudreau and the Canadian Nationalist Front.
+The site certainly lives up to it’s dedication to so-called “free speech” and hosts at least one sorta-known name in the Canadian extreme-right, Kevin Goudreau and the Canadian Nationalist Front.
 Goudreau is a well-known neo-Nazi who caused a little bit of a stir when, after the Christchurch shooting, he seemingly made a comment that advised Canadian lone wolf attacks on possible targets.
 Goudreau was kicked of Facebook at the same time well-known white nationalist Faith Goldy was given the boot.

 Now, Goudreau has found a new home on the site.
 When asked why he signed up there he told VICE, “out of the many sites, this is Canadian, pro-nationalist and freedom of speech.”
 Other users when asked had a myriad of reasons which ranged from the outright racist, complaining they can’t discuss the “holohoax” on YouTube and Twitter, to the more pragmatic, “it works like FB and there's no Zuck asshole influence.”